hackclub/sinerider/README.md

 # SineRider

 SineRider is a game about love and graphing, built by a global team of teenagers at [Hack Club](https://hackclub.com).
 This open-source project is maintained by youth of all kinds: artists, musicians, programmers, and storytellers, so if that's you, come join us!
-We need your help to continue making SineRider awesome.
+We need your help pushing this beta toward a full 1.0 release.

 > ### Watch the trailer:
+>
 > [![Watch the Trailer](https://img.youtube.com/vi/35nDYoIwiA8/maxresdefault.jpg)](https://youtu.be/35nDYoIwiA8)

 ## The Origin Story

 SineRider began its life as a Unity web game in 2013.
 Back then, it looked [a little simpler](https://i.imgur.com/RttKiF7.gif).

 The game made a minor splash, at least in the puddle where the math games swim.
 In 2015 it appeared at [GDC's Experimental Gameplay Workshop](https://youtu.be/rbJTzGNC8Bs), [covered by Rock Paper Shotgun](https://www.rockpapershotgun.com/SineRider-wants-you-to-love-maths-and-scares-me), and [recommended by James Portnow of Extra Credits](https://youtu.be/9FU103w2EWg).